thangarajvisolve/Sample/README.markdown

 GRAYLOG2 INSTALLATION:
 ---------------------

-* Graylog2 server elasticsearch and web interface shall make install from the following steps
+* Graylog2 server elasticsearch and web interface would make install in the following steps

 Graylog2 Server: